skycoin/skywire/scripts/win_installer/README.md

  go-msi make --msi skywire.msi --version 0.5.1 --arch amd64 --keep
 ```

-doublle click the created installer to install skywire and test the installer function.
+double click the created installer to install skywire and test the installer function.

 **Note: by default windows does not install executables into the PATH**